 to wash you free from every sin.

 This was worship that was back to basics; simple, direct and drawing us to the Saviour.
 I needed it.
-I had spent the last week dealing with all the comments on my blogs on Anglican decline .
-It was time to put the data and theories to one side and enjoy the One for whom church is about.
+I had spent the last week dealing with all the comments on my blogs on Anglican church decline .
+It was time to put the data and theories aside and enjoy the One for whom the church is about.

 After a few more songs, with fiddle and mandolin solos, it was time for the offering, collected in hats, of course!
-The song was Hank Williams “I Saw the Light” .
-Not sure I ever thought I would sing a Hank Williams song in worship – but so glad I did.
-Again great words:
+The song was Hank Williams’ “I Saw the Light” .
+Not sure I ever thought I would sing a Hank Williams song in worship – but I’m so glad I did.
+Again, great words:

 I was a fool to wander and stray,